Climate Change Adaptation through Reducing Methane Emissions

 The report shows the opportunities available to reduce methane, how to do it, and why acting now matters.

 Prof Drew Shindell, at Duke University, who led the UN report, said, “We’re seeing so many aspects of climate change manifest themselves in the real world faster than our projections, such as increasing heatwaves, wildfires, droughts and intense storms.
-We don’t have a lot we can do about that, other than this powerful lever on near-term climate of reducing methane.
+We don’t have much to do about that, other than this powerful lever on near-term climate of reducing methane.
 We should do this for the well-being of everybody on the planet over the next 20 to 30 years.
 It’s vital to reduce methane for the sake of near-term climate change.
 But it’s also vital to reduce CO2 for the sake of long-term climate change.
 The good news is that most of the required actions [to cut methane] also bring health and financial benefits” (Carrington, 2021).

 Plugging leaks in the oil and gas production and transmission can significantly reduce methane emissions at a minimal cost.